prehensilecode/alphafold_singularity/README.md

 This splits off my pull request https://github.com/deepmind/alphafold/pull/166

-## Installation Instructions
-Basically, we have to modify the `Singularity.def` file which defines the Singularity/Apptainer to match the Dockerfile provided by Alphafold.

 ### Unfixed bug in Alphafold tagged release 2.2.2
 N.B. https://github.com/deepmind/alphafold/issues/510#issuecomment-1159062272

+## What This Code Contains
+* `Singularity.def` which is the recipe to build the Singularity image.
+This is a port of the Dockerfile provided by AlphaFold.
+* `run_singularity.py` which is a port of the `run_docker.py` script provided by AlphaFold.
+It is a wrapper to provide a friendly interface for running the container.

+## Installation Instructions
 ### Build the Singularity image
 Check out this repo into the top of the alphafold source tree to a directory called `singularity`:
 ```